-Something very exciting happened last Monday.
+Something very exciting happened in November.
 I visited the British Library, where I met with Rob, from the Library’s publishing arm.
-In what turns out to have been a very well-kept secret (or a very poorly publicised one, depending on your point of view) I have written a book, The Philosophy of Coffee, which the British Library is publishing on 25th January next year.
+In what turns out to have been a very well-kept secret (or a very poorly publicised one, depending on your point of view) I have written a book, The Philosophy of Coffee, which the British Library is publishing on 25th January this year.

 To quote from the book itself, it’s a “short, entertaining and illuminating introduction to the history and culture of coffee, from the humble origins of the bean in northeast Africa over a millennium ago, to what it is today, a global phenomenon that is enjoyed around the world.”

 It’s not a big book, just over 15,000 words, with 15 beautiful illustrations sourced from the British Library collection.
 It’s also, according to the blurb, “the perfect gift for coffee lovers” so you should definitely buy a copy.
 Or two.

 January 2018: The Philosophy of Coffee has now been published.
 For more details, including how to get a copy, please read my lastest post on the subject.

 You can find full details after the gallery.

 That I wrote The Philosophy of Coffee, part of the British Library’s Philosophy of… series, which includes the surprise publishing sensation, The Philosophy of Beards, is entirely down to Daniel of Cups of Coffee London fame.
 Daniel was asked if he knew anyone who would be interested in writing the book and he kindly put me forward…

 That was at the start of 2016 and while The Philosophy of Coffee is only a short book, it took me forever to write it, partly because it is such a short book.
 The problems started when I thought “ah, 15,000 words, how hard can that be?”.
 As an aside, a typical Coffee Spot post is 750 words, so the book is about the size of 20 posts.
 Since, in a typical year, I write 200 posts, it really should have been easy.